-Example 1 of section 4.7 applies to expectations, where [a, b] = [0, 1] and $h(x) = I{[0,1]}(x)$.
-The result of this analysis is that, under the assumptions made, we know, from part (a), that the sequence $E[Y_n]$ has a limit.
+Example 1 of section 4.7 applies to expectations, where [a, b] = [0, 1] and $h(x) = I{[0,1]}(x)$ .
+The result of this analysis is that, under the assumptions made, part (a) implies that the sequence $E[Y_n]$ has a limit.
 However, Example 1 shows that the limiting random variable Y is not necessarily integrable in the Riemann sense.
-However, when it is Riemann integrable, then part (b) shows that we have which is our goal.
-Thus we may fairly conclude that the barrier to achieving our goal lies in a weakness in the Riemann sense of integration.
-Hence in section 4.9 we seek a more general integral, one that coincides with Riemann integration when it is defined, but that allows other functions to be integrated.
+However, when it is Riemann integrable, then part (b) shows that which is the goal.
+Thus it may fairly be concluded that the barrier to achieving the goal lies in a weakness in the Riemann sense of integration.
+Hence in section 4.9 I seek a more general integral, one that coincides with Riemann integration when it is defined, but that allows other functions to be integrated.